tazzledazzle/CloudFileManager/README.md

 ## Product Specification

-**Version:**&#x31;.0
+**Version:** 1.0
-**Date:**&#x4D;arch 03, 2025
+**Date:** March 03, 2025
-**Author:**&#x43;laude
+**Author:** Terence Schumacher

 ## 1. Product Overview

 The Cloud File Manager is an intelligent file storage and management system that automatically analyzes uploaded files to extract meaningful metadata, enabling advanced search capabilities and data insights.
-The system leverages cloud technology and machine learning to provide a cost-effective, secure solution for individuals and organizations to manage their digital assets.
+The system leverages cloud technology and machine learning to deliver a cost-effective and secure solution for individuals and organizations to manage their digital assets.

 ### 1.1 Product Vision